p3l6/XLineTool/README.md

 ## Installing

+Can be downloaded and installed from the github releases page.

+## Building from source

 1. Clone this repository, open in xcode
 1. Under the project, signing, for both targets:
     1. Select a team (You may have to create a developer account - free for use locally)